inrupt/solid-client-authn-js/packages/core/docs/api/README.md

 ## Third Party Licenses

 The `requirements.txt` lists the 3rd party libraries used for the docs.
-For the licenses, see the submodule [inrupt/docs-assets](https://github.com/inrupt/docs-assets#readme).
+For the licenses, see the shared [inrupt/docs-assets](https://github.com/inrupt/docs-assets#readme).